siesgstarena/synapse/README.md

 The current recommendation is only considering the language of solution which user has submitted.
 The project is divided in following structure:

-`.github` : This module ensures that the syntax is followed and it builds docker image.
+.github : This module ensures that the syntax is followed and it builds docker image.

-`config` : This module handles the keys,urls, mail operations
+config : This module handles the keys,urls, mail operations

-`db` : This module has the information related to database, database used here is mongodb.
+db : This module has the information related to database, database used here is mongodb.

-`poc` : This modules takes up raw data and applies the formula and trains the model,then everything is stored as backup for recommendation in the database
-recommend: This module recommends using the database.
+helper: The current recommendation service is for recommending new problems to arena user, the problem module has files related to problem recommendation only.
+In future a new module can be added to the helper. e.g. Blog recommendation service.

     1. raw: This module converts json data into csv
     2. preprocess: This module performs the basic operations on the data. e.g. Applies the recommendaton formula over the data.
     3. trainer: This module trains the model using KNN algorithm
     4. similarities: This module finds problems having similarity between them and stores in database.
     5. recommend: This module uses fireball database to recommend a problem to arena user.

+middleware : This module ensures authorize access to recommendation service.

+ml : This module includes all the pre-processing and machine learning files

+model : This module consists of database schema.

+routes : This module authorizes login and logout credentials.

+services : This module loads or save ml model to database.

+storage : This module consists of firebase configuration

+test : This module includes of unit and integrated testing files.

+utils : This module consists of mail, load or save model files.

 ```
 - Get Started